swarmcity/boardwalk-ts/README.md

 - [ ] Epic 1: As a user, I see another user’s reputation so I can interpret it to decide how trustworthy the other user is.
 [Issue #7](https://github.com/swarmcity/boardwalk-ts/issues/7)

 - [ ] Epic 2: As a seeker, I choose one of the repliers to become my provider so we can enter into a deal.
+[Issue #8](https://github.com/swarmcity/boardwalk-ts/issues/8)

 - [ ] Epic 3: As a Provider, I accept and fund the deal, so the Seeker and I are engaged in a deal.